hainayanda/CombineAsync/README.md

 ### Future from async

-You can convert Swift async to `Future` object with provided convenience init:
+You can convert Swift async to a `Future` object with provided convenience init:

 ```swift
 let future = Future {